Lyeryne/CY-TRIP/README.md

 4. Configure the database connection in the PHP files as needed.
 5. Launch the application through your web server.

-OR

-1. Clcik [here](https://cytrip.000webhostapp.com/) and enjoy exploring all the features of our website without any installation !

 ## Usage: